nathanielwin/DOMS_Detection/README.md

 🚀 In this project, I'll give you a sneak peek into how I processed data, trained a machine learning model, and managed to deploy it into a microcontroller (Mikromedia 7 with STM32F746ZG chipset) using MikroC Pro for ARM.
 So, buckle up, and let's dive in!

 **NOTES:**
-- Hardware used: a Microcontroller (Mikromedia 7 FPI Capacitive with STM32F746ZG MCU Card), 3 EMG Click, Electrodes
+- Hardware used: a Microcontroller (Mikromedia 7 FPI Capacitive with STM32F746ZG MCU Card), 3 EMG Click, USB UART Click, and Electrodes.
 - Software used: Python for the Software Processing and Mikro C Pro for ARM for the Hardware Program.
 - The data used in this project are primary data using 3 electromyography (EMG) from the Calve (emg1), Quadricep (emg2), and Hamstring Muscle (emg3).

 ## 1. Software Processing 🔍
-This section encompasses Exploratory Data Analysis (EDA), Cleaning, and Modeling.
+This section encompasses Exploratory Data Analysis (EDA), Cleaning, and Machine Learning Modeling.
+Machine Learning used in this project is Neural Network.
 In this phase, my main goals are:
 - Exploring the data
 - Identifying necessary cleaning steps